APIUM/calibre-web-automated-book-downloader/readme.md

 ### Copyright Notice

-While this tool can access various sources including those that might contain copyrighted material (e.g., Anna's Archive), it is designed for legitimate use only.
+While this tool can access various sources including those that might contain copyrighted material, it is designed for legitimate use only.
 Users are responsible for:

 - Ensuring they have the right to download requested materials
 - Respecting copyright laws and intellectual property rights